 (a) The estimated need durations presented in Table 2-1 are based on the proportion of time that fault levels at each node are projected to fall below the minimum levels required.
-Depending on the constraints and capabilities of different technologies to start-up and respond instantaneously, non-
+Depending on the constraints and capabilities of different technologies to start-up and respond instantaneously, nonnetwork solutions providing system strength services may be required to operate for longer periods of time to meet these needs.